BabylonJS-CharacterController

 The sound will be played twice per cycle of the animation.

-The rate will be set automatically based on frames and fps of animation
+The rate will be set automatically based on frames and fps of animation.

-To change avatar or skeleton at
+To change character or skeleton

-setAvatarSkeleton(skeleton: Skeleton);
+cc.setCharacterSkeleton(skeleton: Skeleton);

 To change camera behavior